 I investigate drownings.
 I understand the realities of what…

-Natalie Livingston’s Advice on Water Safety
+Natalie Livingston’s Advice and Water Safety Tips

 “I investigate drownings.
 I understand the realities of what can happen, often so quickly and quietly.
 I read a lot about water safety and tips telling parents paying attention to their children and not being distracted, which is so important.
 We see so many news articles about drowning during this time of year, but a lot of the advice isn’t practical and just highlights the problems, so I decided to write my own list of tips to help.
 Here is a list of 10 random things I do to keep my own kids safe in the water.”